aws-solutions/digital-evidence-archive-on-aws/README.md

 export AWS_ACCT_NUMBER=<your 12 digit AWS account number>
 ```

-Validate your configuration file and address any errors that appear

 **Optional**

 If you plan on using the Mass Data Ingestion feature to import data into DEA, then set your admin role ARN to the account that DEA will be hosted on